"High school introduced me to weaving. At the end of the school year, I built my own frame loom. I haven’t stopped since."

 • Staying Natural

-Everything we touch comes from nature with minimal processing.
+Everything we touch comes from natural, biodegradable materials made with minimal processing.

 • Honesty & Transparency